 In the film, Little Women, when Jo submits her final novel, the publisher tells her-“And if the main character is a girl, make sure she’s married by the end.
 Or dead, either way.”

 |Jo from Little Women|

-It’s just hard for us in general to accept that life can be beautiful for girls even if you aren’t in wedlock.
+It’s just hard for us in general to accept that life can be beautiful for girls even if they aren’t in a wedlock.

-The pressure to get daughters married seems to be the biggest tension the parents will ever have to go through.
+The pressure to marry their daughter off seems to be the biggest tension the parents will ever have to go through.

 The whole idea of marriage is dictated by “What will people say?”
 Ain’t all the grandeur and festivities today just reduced to a fluke?

 “Her big day”, you can see in advertisements for wedding dresses and jewelry.
 Is it really “her big day”?

 In Malayalam film June (starring Rajisha Vijayan), the protagonist’s father (played by Joju George) is asked about how relieved he must be feeling after getting his daughter married, that he is now free from all the liabilities.
 We see him correct them, “She is my daughter and not a liability, she said she wants a partner and I fetched the best one possible.
 That’s it” That’s the kind of parent we need, the ones who think beyond the pre-defined social standards.